Open to any youth or adult choir of international standing with a minimum of 20 and a maximum of 60 members. All singers must be over 15 years of age.

 Selected choirs will be expected to participate in the Closing Gala Concert and Awards Ceremony on Sunday evening.

-Click here to download the new 2015 syllabus!
+Click here to download the 2015 syllabus.
+2016 syllabus coming soon!

 Opportunities to Participate

-You can visit our gallery by clicking here.
+You can visit our 2015 gallery by clicking here

 “The competitions were outstanding, from primary through to international.”